What To Do With Mismatched Socks

 The dryer is eating them.
 That's the only explanation for why you put two socks into the laundry, and only one came out.

-OK, maybe not, but it’s definitely a valid theory.
-Really, though, there are a lot of reasons people find themselves with mismatched socks.
-From the hamper to the laundry room to the washer to the dryer and back to your bedroom, socks can go missing in any phase of the whole laundry process.
-But what exactly are you supposed to do with those lonely singles when they lose their match?
-Have no fear: They aren’t completely useless.
+OK, maybe not.
+Really, though, there are a lot of reasons people have mismatched socks.
+From the hamper to the laundry room to the washer to the dryer and back to your bedroom, socks can go missing anywhere.
+So what exactly are you supposed to do with those lonely singles when they lose their match?
+Have no fear: They aren't completely useless.
 Read on for 10 ways you can use your mismatched socks.

 1. Find the Match

 "Give a sock a few weeks before condemning it to singlehood forever."